NAThompson/using_perf/README.md

 # Dot product example

-But even at -O3, we're still only using 64 bits of the 128 `xmm` registers, and the `xmm` registers are the first 128 bits of the `ymm` registers.
+- But even at -O3, we're still only using 64 bits of the 128 `xmm` registers, and the `xmm` registers are the first 128 bits of the `ymm` registers.

-Neither clang-3.9 nor gcc-5.3 using any packed instructions, which is incredibly conservative as the SSE instruction set has been available since 2001.
+- Neither clang-3.9 nor gcc-5.3 use any packed instructions, which is incredibly conservative as the SSE instruction set has been available since 2001.

-Let's see if we can do better.
+Let's see if we can do better . . .

 ---

-# Dot product example

 To do better, we'll use SSE2 packed adds and multiplies, doing two adds/mults at a time: